 The network name (also called the SSID) identifies your network to other wireless devices trying to connect.
 To communicate over a wireless network, each wireless device must know the name of the wireless network and any security settings the network uses.
 This information must be programmed into each wireless network device.
 There may be several wireless networks in your neighborhood, and your device needs to know which one is yours.
-This is why it is highly recommended that you set your wireless network name to be something unique.
+This is why it is important that you set your wireless network name to be something unique.
 Do not use the network name that is set by default from the manufacturer.

 What is encryption?

 Knowing the name of the network you want to connect is usually only the first step before you can actually connect to the network.
 Most wireless networks are encrypted using a password (also referred to as a passphrase or key).
 When encryption is used, each device on the wireless network must know the password in order to decode the information and use the network.
 This is what prevents unwelcome outsiders from accessing your wireless network and from being able to see data transmissions.

-The most common types of encryption are WEP (Wired Equivalent Privacy) and WPA (Wi-Fi Protected Access).
-If your wireless network uses one of these, then your device will need to know which one and the password (also known as the WEP key or WPA passphrase) in order to join your network.
+The most common types of encryption are WEP (Wired Equivalent Privacy) and WPA/WPA2 (Wi-Fi Protected Access).
+If your wireless network uses one of these, then your device will need to know which one and the password (also known as the WEP key or WPA/WPA2 passphrase) in order to join your network.
 WPA2 is considered the most secure.

-If your network does not use an encryption password, your device will only need to know the name of your network.
-However, anyone can then access the network, including unwanted outsiders, who can also watch everything that happens on your network.
+If your network does not use an encryption password, your device will only need to know the name of your network to connect.
+However, anyone can access the network, including unwanted outsiders, who can also watch everything that happens on your network.

-What is a WEP key or WPA passphrase?
+What is a WEP key or WPA/WPA2 passphrase?

-WEP and WPA are types of encryption that are used to protect wireless networks (see What is Encryption?).
+WEP and WPA/WPA2 are types of encryption that are used to protect wireless networks (see What is Encryption?).
 A WEP key is a password used by a wireless network to code and decode any wireless network communication.
-A WPA passphrase works very much like a WEP key except that it is significantly more secure than WEP.
+A WPA/WPA2 passphrase works very much like a WEP key except that it is significantly more secure than WEP.
 There are two types of encryption methods associated with WPA: TKIP and AES.
 AES is the newest and most secure method and should always be your first choice if it's available.
 WPA2 always uses AES whereas WPA may use either TKIP or AES.

-Any device that wants to communicate over a wireless network needs to know the wireless network name (SSID) and the encryption key or passphrase (if any).
+Any device that wants to communicate over a wireless network needs to know the wireless network name (SSID) and the encryption key or passphrase (if the network is secured).

 What is the difference between an ad-hoc network and an infrastructure network?